bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 ## Performance

-If you want to say your library is fast, you better be measuring perfomance!
+If you want to say your library is fast, you better be measuring performance!

 ### Micro-benchmarking with Criterion.rs